ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 In link calculations, only responders present in the same group in both target and predictive periods shall be used to calculate the ratios.
 These pairs of responders are referred to as matched pairs.
-Non responders with a manual contruction value are excluded from link calculaion.

 The link calculation function is out of scope of this document as it is specific to the type of Ratio Imputation being performed.
 However, as in